Explore the places we visit and why we go there

-The Travel and Tourism Studies emphasis within the Geography Department at BYU is a popular and challenging program of study that introduces students to the expanding world of tourism.
+The Travel and Tourism Studies emphasis within the Geography Department at BYU introduces students to the expanding world of tourism.
 A multi-disciplinary geographic perspective examines the history, structure, patterns, and research issues of the world’s largest industry.
-By integrating concepts of location, place, environment, climate, landscape and economy, the geographic foundation of this emphasis helps students to understand where and why tourism sites are located, the movements of people created by tourism, and the changes tourism brings to the cultural and physical landscapes.
+By integrating concepts of location, place, environment, climate, landscape, and economy, the geographic foundation of this emphasis helps students to understand where and why tourism sites are located, the movements of people created by tourism, and the impact tourism has on the cultural and physical landscapes.

 This emphasis is ideal for students who: love to travel, work well with people, and are looking for a fairly short but interesting major.